Agha Shahi: Diplomatic career

-Agha Shahi was born in Bangalore, former Mysore state and present-day Karnataka, India to the Urdu-speaking community, the son of educator who was the local principal of British government-sanctioned school.
-He was educated in Bangalore, excelling the science courses he took in school.
-In 1939, Shahi enrolled in Indian Institute of Science where he joined the Department of Physics, and receiving his BSc in Physics, followed by MSc in applied physics and MA in Mathematics in 1944.
-Following his master's degree, he joined the faculty of Mathematics teaching undergraduate calculus courses but his parents were unsatisfied of their son being a scientist; therefore, encouraged by his parents, Shahi soon left his position after applying at the Indian Civil Service in 1944.
-He took the advanced exam, "All India Competitive Examinations", where he excelled and was commissioned in the Indian civil service soon after.
-His first assignment was Sindh Province as a Commission of Education Department, and the family moved to Karachi, Sindh.
-In 1947, he opted for Pakistan citizenship, and served as the constitutional adviser to Chief Ministers of Sindh Province Ghulam Hussain Hidayat Ullah from 1947 till 1948, and to Ayub Khuhro from 1948 until 1949.
+Agha Shahi was born in Bangalore, India (then in Mysore state and now in Karnataka) to the local Urdu-speaking community, the son of an educator who was the principal of a government school.
+He was educated in Bangalore, excelling in his science courses.
+In 1939, Shahi enrolled in Indian Institute of Science where he joined the Department of Physics and received a BSc in physics, followed by an MSc in applied physics and an MA in mathematics in 1944.

+Following his master's degrees, he joined the faculty of mathematics where he taught undergraduate calculus courses; his parents, however, did not favour their son pursuing a career in education.
+Encouraged by his parents, Shahi soon left his position and sat the examinations for the Indian Civil Service in 1943, becoming a member of its final batch.
+In October 1944, he was posted to Sindh Province as an assistant collector, and his family moved to Karachi, Sindh.

+In 1947, he opted for Pakistan citizenship, and served as the constitutional adviser to Chief Ministers of Sindh – Ghulam Hussain Hidayatullah from 1947 till 1948, and to Ayub Khuhro from 1948 until 1949.
 In 1949, the Governor George Baxandall Constantine appointed him as the Commissioner of District Thatta.
-In 1967, Shahi gained a Master of Science in Strategic studies from Defence & Strategic Studies (DSS) Department.
+In 1967, Shahi gained a Master of Science in strategic studies from the Defence & Strategic Studies (DSS) Department.

 Shahi had a long career as a Pakistani diplomat, beginning in 1951.
-He served as Pakistan's ambassador to the United Nations, and China and also served in many other positions.
+He served as the Permanent Representative of Pakistan to the United Nations from 1967 to 1972, and the Pakistani ambassador to China from 1972 to 1973, along with many other positions.

 Early career as an ambassador

-He opted for the Foreign Service of Pakistan in 1951 and played a prominent role in formulation of foreign policy right from the early years of Pakistan's creation.
-He was part of various delegations to the United Nations during the 1950s and 1960s and served with A.S.
-Bokhari (known as Patras Bokhari), Sir Muhammad Zafrulla Khan and Prince Aly Khan (father of Prince Karim Aga Khan and Pakistan's permanent representative to UN).
+He opted for the Foreign Service of Pakistan in 1951, and played a prominent role in formulation of the country's foreign policy right during its early years.
+He was part of various delegations to the United Nations during the 1950s and 1960s, and served with A.S.
+Bokhari (known as Patras Bokhari), Sir Muhammad Zafarullah Khan and Prince Aly Khan (father of Prince Karim Aga Khan and Pakistan's permanent representative to UN).

-Shahi served as Counselor in the Pakistan Embassy in Washington from 1955–58.
-He was Pakistan's Deputy Permanent Representative to UN from 1958–61 and later served as Permanent Representative to United Nations from 1967–72.
+Shahi served as Counselor in the Pakistan Embassy in Washington from 1955 to 1958.
+He was Pakistan's Deputy Permanent Representative to UN from 1958 to 1961 and later served as Permanent Representative to United Nations from 1967 to 1972.
 During his term as permanent representative to United Nations, he played an important role in enabling China to become a member of the United Nations.
 He became Additional Secretary in the Ministry of Foreign Affairs in 1964 and served in that position till 1967.